 Read more about TRK alterations in the following publications:

 The rearranged during transfection (RET) receptor is a tyrosine kinase receptor that binds the glial cell line-derived neurotrophic factor (GDNF) ligand family and contributes to the development of the nervous system and kidneys.
-Activating fusions and mutations in RET have been identified across a range of cancer types, including lung, thyroid and colon.
+Genomic alterations in the RET kinase, which include activating fusions and point mutations, lead to overactive RET signaling and uncontrolled cell growth.

 The fibroblast growth factor receptor (FGFR1-4) family of tyrosine kinases plays an important role in normal physiologic processes of the body, including angiogenesis, wound healing, and regulation of calcium and phosphate metabolism.
 In addition, abnormal FGFR signaling through genomic alterations or altered expression of individual receptors has been frequently observed in human tumors.